Opposition supporters at risk as Museveni ups his persecution game - Daily Exclusives Ug

 “We have officially started collecting evidence from the public, of suspected politically motivated poison assassinations which we are to submit to the private international investigators.
 So they can trace the real people behind these assassinations, who are to be brought to justice and answer for their crimes,” the statement further reads.

-The statement follows reports by many Ugandans that they are living under total fear as they are being targeted by the government security organs.
+The statement follows reports by many Ugandans that they are living under total fear as they are being targeted by the government’s security organs.

-A one Kabuye Boston posted on his Facebook wall a photo of his chest which looked like it was burning alleging that it started happening after he sat in the vehicle of one of the government officials.
+One Kabuye who lives in Boston USA posted on his Facebook wall a photo of his chest which looked like it was burning alleging that it started happening after he sat in the vehicle of one of the government officials who had been sent to trail him in US.

 He captioned the photo: “Museveni is a devil, Ugandans see my chest after leaving Muvawala’s car, that bloodsucker.
 Palms 23.”
 Muvawala is an official in one of the local kingdoms.
 Kabuye died a few days later.

-The current situation traces way back in 2017 when various Ugandans living California went into hiding following a wave of government persecutions characterized by killing by poisoning.
+The current situation traces way back to 2017 when various Ugandans living in California went into hiding following a wave of government persecutions characterized by killing by poisoning.
+It’s believed that about four Ugandan government critics got killed this way in Los Angeles alone.

-This reporter contacted Mr Arthur Turyijuka, a Uganda living in California, who narrated the whole ordeal.
+This reporter contacted Mr Arthur Turyijuka, a Ugandan who once lived in California, who narrated the whole ordeal.

 “I will never forget those dark days.
-Every Ugandan here was living into total fear of being kidnapped and killed.
-We were so scared of our lives to the extent that we even stated fearing fellow Ugandans.
+Every Ugandan there was living in total fear of being kidnapped and killed.
+We were so scared of our lives to the extent that we even started fearing fellow Ugandans.
 We could no longer disclose our home addresses and we even started using pseudo names to avoid being tracked down.
-Some of our colleagues didn’t survive still,” he revealed.
+Some of our colleagues didn’t survive.
+I was lucky to relocate before I was found.
+I was definitely on the hit list as I was the coordinator for the diaspora in USA to take Gen Museveni to the International Criminal Court (ICC) in The Hague on charges of abuse of human rights and wanton atrocities,” he revealed.

 When asked what he thinks triggered the government of President Museveni to hunt them down, Mr Turyijuka explained: “Some of us left the country after realizing our lives were in danger.
-I personally has been a government critic as I have involved in various protest against Museveni’s bad governance.
+I personally have been a government critic as I have been involved in various protests against Museveni’s bad governance.
 So even when we are not in the country, they still believe we are supporting our fellow activists inside the country.
 Believe me, Museveni can do whatever it takes to maintain power.”

-Various people both in his government and outside who seem to be opposing Mr Museveni’s rule have been suppressed and others killed.
-Being a bush war General, Museveni has powers to even determine the politics of the neighbouring countries.
-I won’t give examples for fear of my life too.
+Various people both in his government and outside who seem to be opposing Mr Museveni’s rule have been suppressed and many killed.